 I know that most of you when looking back on this article through the lens of a 2am vodka soda haze will remember I said tacos, and go to jack in the box to eat 8 drive through tacos.
 And that makes me sad, but I’m just your fitness Dad, so I can’t do anything about that.

-If you’re ready to adopt the habits necessary to get and stay Lean for Life, CLICK HERE to grab my Lean for Life Blueprint.
+If you’re ready to adopt the habits necessary to get and stay Lean for Life, CLICK HERE to grab my book Passport Fitness for FREE, just pay shipping.

 CLICK HERE if you’re ready to make fitness a part of your life, rather than just a late night tinder hookup